fixing-metadata — community fixing-metadata, junkyard-index, community, ide skills

 About this Skill

-Ideal for Code Review Agents needing precise metadata validation and correction capabilities. fixing-metadata is a technical skill that ensures correct and complete metadata by reviewing files against predefined rules and reporting violations.
+Ideal for Code Review Agents needing precise metadata validation and correction capabilities.
+Ship correct, complete metadata.

 AugusDogus AugusDogus